fascot/Web-Video-Parser/README.md

 `ffmpeg` is using for output media processing.

-Download firefox and [firefox driver](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) for selenium
+Also you have to install firefox and [firefox driver](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) for selenium

 Downloading code files and libraries Done! <br />